AI Regulation Tracker / State law

 The choice of the phrase natural person also matters for how the rest of the code operates.
 Many employee protections, credentialing requirements, and contractor obligations only make sense when a human is on the other side of them.
 A duty to hold a credential, to be evaluated, or to be disciplined presumes a person who can hold a license or answer for conduct.
 AB 2148 keeps those provisions coherent by ensuring the party they attach to is always human.
 For professionals watching AI policy nationally, the approach is worth noting: rather than legislate against a technology, California legislated for a person, which is a model other states may borrow as similar questions reach their education codes.

-The compliance work ahead
+The compliance work ahead?

 For California school employers, the near-term task is inventory.
 Administrators should identify any function where an AI system currently performs, or is planned to perform, work that the Education Code assigns to an employee or contractor, and confirm a natural person holds that role.
 Procurement staff should review vendor contracts for language that could position an automated system as the contractor of record.
 Vendors selling into California should expect districts to ask, in writing, who the human employee or contractor is behind an AI-enabled service.